Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: Supervised Learning in Wireless Networks

-Having covered the networking basics, in this section, we will introduce some rudimentary supervised learning algorithms, such as regression, K-nearest neighbors (KNN), support vector machines (SVM) and Bayes classification including their applications in NGWN.
-Table~\ref{tbsup} summarizes some of the typical applications of the above-mentioned four supervised learning algorithms in NGWN.
+Having covered the networking basics, in this section, we will introduce some rudimentary supervised learning algorithms, such as regression, K-nearest neighbors (KNN), support vector machines (SVM) and Bayes classification including their applications in wireless networks.
+Table~\ref{tbsup} summarizes some of the typical applications of the above-mentioned four supervised learning algorithms in wireless networks.